 You can protect your chickens by having a watchdog with them as they roam around the backyard.

-Hawks will think twice before coming down to attack your birds if a dog is nearby.
+Hawks will think twice before attacking your birds if a dog is nearby.
 In addition, hawks tend to find the smell of dogs unpleasant, which serves as a deterrent.

 You can consider letting your dog out at different times of the day.
 This will ensure that the hawk does not precisely pinpoint your dog’s schedule.